CabbageCrow/AssemblyPublicizer/README.md

 (*) It probably works for other instance than Unity too, maybe it's dependent if the software/game uses Mono?
 If you know more about it I would be happy to hear about it. :-)

 ## Usage
-You can drop your target dll onto the .exe (on Windows) or use the command line.
+You can drop one or more target dll onto the .exe (on Windows) or use the command line.
 The **arguments** are the path to each **target assembly** (absolute or relative).

 ### How to "Allow unsafe code" in Visual Studio